Hayden Panettiere's Boyfriend Brian Hickerson Arrested for Domestic Battery

 Teton County Sheriff

-Hayden Panettiere's boyfriend, Brian Hickerson, spent Valentine's Day behind bars.
+Hayden Panettiere's boyfriend, Brian Hickerson, spent part of Valentine's Day behind bars.

 The Teton County Sheriff's public information officer told E!
 News Hickerson was arrested in the early morning of Feb.
 14 and was booked in Wyoming for alleged domestic battery.
+TMZ was first to identify Panettiere as the alleged victim in the incident.

-Police did not share details of the arrest.
-However, TMZ , citing police, reported the couple got into a fight and that Hickerson hit her "with a closed fist on the right side of her face."
+According to documents obtained by E!
+News, which do not identify Panettiere, authorities state that the couple got into a fight and Hickerson hit the woman "with a closed fist on the right side of her face."

-According to the celebrity news outlet, the Teton County Sheriff's Office was notified of a disturbance at a Jackson home.
-The caller allegedly told the police an intoxicated man was locked out of the private residence because he had punched his girlfriend in the face.
+The Teton County Sheriff's Office was notified of a disturbance at a Jackson home around 1:50 a.m., the documents state.
+The caller told the police an intoxicated man was locked out of the private residence because he had punched his girlfriend in the face.

-According to court documents obtained by TMZ, Hickerson was in the driveway upon the deputies' arrival and claimed Panettiere was in the house "saying he beat the f--k out of me."
-Per the outlet, citing police, Hickerson avoided answering questions about whether he punched the 30-year-old actress.
-However, he reportedly claimed he hired a private chef to be there so he "wouldn't be accused of bulls--t."
+Hickerson was in the driveway upon the deputies' arrival and claimed Panettiere was in the house "saying he beat the f--k out of me."
+Hickerson avoided answering questions about whether he punched the 30-year-old actress.
+However, Hickerson claimed he hired a private chef to be there so he "wouldn't be accused of bulls--t."

-TMZ reported the police talked to the chef on the phone and were allegedly told he left after 1:00 AM.
-Although, per the outlet, he claimed he saw the couple arguing earlier in the evening.
+The documents also state that police talked to the chef on the phone and were allegedly told he left after 1:00 AM.
+Although, per the documents, he claimed he saw the couple arguing earlier in the evening.

 This wasn't the first time Hickerson had been arrested.
 In 2019, a judge ordered Hickerson to stay away from Panettiere following his arrest for domestic violence.
 Hickerson pleaded not guilty to his charge of felony domestic violence.
 The case was later dismissed.